 The Galician Coast

 The coast of Galicia is peppered with bays and inlets which are known locally as "rias".
-On a map this land line appears rugged, however on the ground it results in a myriad of picturesque bays and beaches, seemingly at every turn.
+Every ria is fed by at least one estuary and it is the meeting of the fresh and salt water, along with the silts washed off the land, that many claim result in the high quality of Galician seafood.
+On a map this coastline appears rugged, however on the ground it results in a myriad of picturesque bays and beaches, seemingly at every turn.

 The upper and lower "Rias"